cburkins/react-app-AddAuth0/README.md

 ### Checkpoint (TypeError)

 Checkpoint: Tutorial says this should now be working, but you'll throw a "TypeError: Cannot read property 'loginWithRedirect' of undefined".
-That's because the Auth0 library isn't really loaded, so you can't yet use the "loginWithRedirect" method, because it's not ready.
+That's because the Auth0 library isn't really loaded when the page displays, you need to wait for it.
+So you can't yet use the "loginWithRedirect" method, because it's not ready.
+Add a short-circuit that shows "loading..." until Auth0 client is ready

 Update src/App.js